FuelLabs/fuel-indexer/docs/src/graphql/relationships.md

-# Foreign Keys
+# Relationships

-- The Fuel indexer service supports foreign key constraints and relationships using a combination of GraphQL schema and a database.
-- There are two types of uses for foreign keys - _implicit_ and _explicit_.
+The Fuel indexer service supports foreign key relationships and constraints using a combination of GraphQL schema and a database.
+There are two types of foreign keys: _implicit_ and _explicit_.

 > IMPORTANT:
 >